 - Eat heart-healthy foods.
-These include fruits, vegetables, high-fibre foods, and foods that are low in sodium, saturated fat, trans fat, and cholesterol.
+These include fruits, vegetables, high-fibre foods, and foods that are low in sodium, saturated fat, and trans fat.
 Eat fish at least 2 times each week.
 Oily fish, which contain omega-3 fatty acids, are best.
 These fish include salmon, mackerel, lake trout, herring, and sardines.

 If you or your loved one has already had a stroke, you need to watch carefully for symptoms of another stroke.
 Immediate medical attention and treatment may help prevent or reduce permanent brain damage.
 If signs of a stroke develop suddenly, call 911 or other emergency services immediately.
 For more information on stroke symptoms and when to seek medical attention, see the topic Stroke.